June 13, 2014: This story has been updated. It was originally published on March 7, 2013.

-Yes, but it would require a whole lot of work.
+Sometimes—but it requires a whole lot of work.

-Many data brokers offer consumers the chance to "opt out" of being included in their databases, or at least from receiving advertising enabled by that company.
-Rapleaf, for instance, has a "Permanent opt-out" that "deletes information associated with your email address from the Rapleaf database."
+Some data brokers offer consumers the chance to "opt out" of being included in their databases, or at least from receiving advertising enabled by that company.
+Rapleaf, for instance, has a "Permanent opt-out" that "deletes informationassociated with your email address from the Rapleaf database."

 But to actually opt-out effectively, you need to know about all the different data brokers and where to find their opt-outs.
 Most consumers, of course, don't have that information.

-In their privacy report last year, the FTC suggested that data brokers should create a centralized website that would make it easier for consumers to learn about the existence of these companies and their rights regarding the data they collect.
+In a 2012 privacy report, the FTC suggested that data brokers should create a centralized websitethat would make it easier for consumers to learn about the existence of these companies and their rights regarding the data they collect.